Modern Foreign Languages

 Working together with our local secondary school, children are also provided with a variety of extra-curricular activities to promote their enjoyment and engagement in the subject as well as provide them with the knowledge and skills necessary, to continue their studies successfully at High School.

-Pupil voice is also used to further develop the French curriculum, through questioning of pupils' views and attitudes to learning a language.
+Pupil voice is also used to further develop the German curriculum, through questioning of pupils' views and attitudes to learning a language.